nrepl/piggieback/README.md

 cljs.user=>
 ```

-Note that the REPL prompt changed after invoking
+Notice that the REPL prompt changed after invoking
-`cemerick.piggieback/cljs-repl`; after that point, all expressions sent to the
+`cemerick.piggieback/cljs-repl`?
+After that point, all expressions sent to the
 REPL are evaluated within the ClojureScript environment.
 Of course, you can
 concurrently take advantage of all of nREPL's other facilities, including
 connecting to the server with other clients (so as to easily modify Clojure and